nddipiazza/tika-pipes/tika-pipes-external-tests/README.md

 ## JVM system properties you can use to customize the test

-`-Dgovdocs1.fromIndex` - The first digital corpora file to download from the zip folder. min is 1.
-Default: 1 `-Dgovdocs1.toIndex` - the last digital corpora file to download from the zip folder. max is 999.
+`-Dgovdocs1.fromIndex` - The first digital corpora file to download from the zip folder. min is 1. max is 999.
+Default: 1 `-Dgovdocs1.toIndex` - the last digital corpora file to download from the zip folder. min is 1. max is 999.
 Default: 1